EU customs charges Ireland 2026 — new €3 per item duty on parcels from outside the EU including USA and UK

 Does the new customs duty apply to UK supplement websites?

 Yes.
 Great Britain is treated as a non-EU country following Brexit.
-Any supplement order placed with a UK retailer and shipped from Great Britain to Ireland will be subject to €3 per item customs duty from 1 July 2026.
-This includes UK health store websites, UK-based brands, and Amazon.co.uk orders dispatched from the UK.
+Any supplement order placed with a UK retailer and shipped from Great Britain to Ireland is subject to the €3 per distinct product type customs duty since 1 July 2026.
+This includes UK health store websites, UK-based brands, and Amazon orders dispatched from the UK.

 Will customs charges apply to iHerb orders shipped to Ireland?